Pulp Links

 G-8’s Web base

 In addition to his Doc Savage and The Spider sites, Chris Kalb has crafted a wonderful site devoted to the Flying Spy, which includes information on author Robert J. Hogan and interior artist J. Fleming Gould, the major characters in the series, an annotated bibliography of adventures and covers and interior art.
-Added features include screensavers, a “G-8’s Flight Helmet” kit, and a game.
-(The site requires Adobe Flash.)
+Note: Unfortunately, this site requires Adobe Flash for some features; Flash was discontinued in December 2020, and those portions of the site no longer function in modern browsers.

-Thrilling Detective includes a page on Grace Culver, one of the popular back-page features of The Shadow magazine.
+Thrilling Detective includes a page on Grace Culver, one of the popular back-page features of The Shadow.
 Along with brief background information, you’ll find a list of the stories in which she appeared.
-The Web site also includes information on scores of other detectives.
+The website also includes information on scores of other detectives.

 Futuremania: The Captain Future Fan Site